Philip A. White

-Philip Augustus White (1823–1891) was a pharmacist, aristocrat, advocate, and school board administrator.
-He was the Secretary for the Society of Education Among Colored Children and the first African American member of the Brooklyn Board of Education.
+Philip Augustus White (1823–1891) was an American pharmacist, aristocrat, advocate, and school board administrator.
+He was the Secretary for the New York Society for the Promotion of Education Among Colored Children and the first African American member of the Brooklyn Board of Education.

 Life and career

 White was born in Hoboken, New Jersey in 1823.
 He was one of six children.
-His mother, Elizabeth, was born in Jamaica and was of mixed white and Black heritage.
+His mother, Elizabeth, was born in Jamaica and was of mixed white and black heritage.
 His father, Thomas, was a white Englishman.
-White was considered to be Black according to the 'one drop rule' and actively identified as such.
+White was considered to be black according to the 'one drop rule' and identified as such.

-The White family moved to Manhattan when White was around eight years old.
+The family moved to Manhattan when White was around eight years old.
 White's father died when he was twelve years old.
-White and his mother earned money by performing cleaning and maintenance tasks for The Public School Society.
+White and his mother earned money by doing cleaning and maintenance for The Public School Society.